Call Us

 Prolonged use of high doses of androgens has been associated with developing peliosis hepatis and hepatic neoplasms, including hepatocellular carcinoma (see PRECAUTIONS, Carcinogenesis).
 Peliosis hepatis can be a life-threatening or fatal complication.
 If cholestatic hepatitis with jaundice or liver function tests become abnormal, the androgen should be discontinued, and the etiology should be determined.

 Drug-induced jaundice is reversible when the medication is discontinued.
 Geriatric patients treated with androgens may be at an increased risk for developing prostatic hypertrophy and prostatic carcinoma.
-There have been postmarketing reports of venous thromboembolic events, including deep vein thrombosis (DVT) and pulmonary embolism (PE), in patients using Testosterone Enanthate Description products, such as Testosterone Enanthate injection.
+There have been postmarketing reports of venous thromboembolic events, including deep vein thrombosis (DVT) and pulmonary embolism (PE), in patients using Testosterone Enanthate Description products, such as Testosterone Enanthate injection

 Evaluate patients who report symptoms of pain, edema, warmth, and erythema in the lower extremity for DVT and those who present with acute shortness of breath for PE.
 If a venous thromboembolic event is suspected, discontinue treatment with Testosterone Enanthate injection and initiate appropriate workup and management.